OpenRCT2/OpenRCT2/distribution/scripting.md

 - Mac: `/Users/YourName/Library/Application Support/OpenRCT2`
 - Linux: `$XDG_CONFIG_HOME/OpenRCT2` or in its absence `$HOME/.config/OpenRCT2`

-You can also find the user directory via the "Open custom content folder" option under the red toolbox button in the game's title screen.
+You can also find the user directory via the “Open custom content folder” option under the red toolbox button in the game's title screen.

 OpenRCT2 will load every single file with the extension `.js` in this directory recursively.
 So if you want to prevent a plug-in from being used, you must move it outside this directory, or rename it so the filename does not end with `.js`.